PaulWorm/DGApy/tutorial/04RunningTheCode.md

 conda activate dga_py
 ```

-git into the dga folder and install the code:
+go into the dga folder and install the code:

 ```
 cd ./dga